zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `normal`: these claims are directly asserted by the OpenID provider.
 A claim dataset is represented as a [JSON][json] object.
 See the following section "Supported Claims" for a detailed list of values.
-* `distributed`: these claims are asserted by a Claims provider other than the OpenID provider but are returned as references by the OpenID provider.
-The claim dataset is represented by using special `_claim_names` and `_claim_sources` members of the [JSON][json] object containing the Claims.
+* `distributed`: these claims are asserted by a claims provider other than the OpenID provider but are returned as references by the OpenID provider.
+The claim dataset is represented by using special `_claim_names` and `_claim_sources` members of the [JSON][json] object containing the claims.

 Currently, the claim type `aggregated` is not supported.
 To activate a certain claim type enable the according tag in the configuration file as